BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/fundamentals/aerodynamics/performance.md

 {% include gallery caption="Figure 5a, 5b: Response of dynamically stable (left) and dynamically unstable (right) systems to a force input." layout="half" %}

 For UAVs, we are concerned with how effectively they can return to a stead flight condition.
 This is done by measuring several dynamic stability modes.
-Something about real and imaginary //FIXME.

 ### Stability Modes
+Before we can understand stability modes, we must first discuss eigenvalues.
+Essentially, an eigenavalue for a dynamic system can be real, imaginary, or complex (both).
+If the real part is negative, the eigenvalue indicates dynamic stability.
+An imaginary component to the eigenvalue indicates that there is a frequency associated with it (oscillating).
+This also means there are a pair of eigenvalues with the same magnitude in the imaginary component, but with opposite signs.
+In any case, we want all of the dynamic stability modes to have positive real values with as high of a magnitude as is reasonable to maximize damping.

+For longitudinal dynamics (pitch), there are two modes of consequence: *short period* and *phugoid*.
+The short period mode is a short up and down motion that results from a disturbance.
+It is typically very highly damped and is therefore of little concern from a design perspective.
+The phugoid mode is more of an oscillating pitch that results from gradual changes in attitude.
+It is much less damped and can be problematic if unstable.
+The eigenvalue can be influenced by the static margin and relative size and placement of the tail and wing.

+{% include figure image_path="_pages/fundamentals/aerodynamics/figures/longitudinal_modes.JPG" caption="Figure 6: Typical longitudinal stability mode eigenvalues."

+For lateral dynamics (yaw, roll), there are three modes of consequence: *roll*, *dutch roll*, and *spiral*.
+The roll mode, like short period, is highly damped and typically of little concern.
+Dutch roll is kind of a swaying back and forth, affecting both yaw and roll.
+It is fairly damped but can be concerning if not sufficiently so.
+The spiral mode is the least damped, but has an incredibly slow frequency.
+This makes it easy to detect with careful piloting, but can result in a nosedive under certain conditions.

+{% include figure image_path="_pages/fundamentals/aerodynamics/figures/lateral_modes.JPG" caption="Figure 7: Typical lateral stability mode eigenvalues."

 ## Measures of Aerodynamic Performance
 ### Lifting Capability